2022 alleged plot to kill Coutts RCMP officers: Chris Lysak

-Lysak is accused of plotting to kill police officers.
+Lysak was accused of plotting to kill police officers.
 On February 14, 2022, he was arrested and charged with conspiracy to murder, possession of a weapon, and mischief.
 During his police interviews, Lysak stated that he believed that the COVID-19 vaccinations presented deadly risks to children.
 He was denied bail in March 2022 and his request to skip the pretrial stage of the judicial process in April 2022 was also denied.

 He was aged 48 in October 2022.
 Prior to his arrest, Lysak lived in Lethbridge, Alberta.
 Lysak is connected to the far-right protest group Diagolon and flew the group's flag outside his home.
 He is also connected to the group's leader, Jeremy MacKenzie.

+On February 6, 2024, Lysak was released from jail after all charges in the indictment were withdrawn following his guilty plea to the lesser charge of 'possessing a licensed and registered handgun in a place that was not authorized'.
+For which Lysak received a 3 year sentence, which was satisfied by the two years already served plus time spent in segregation.

 Chris Carbert

 Carbert is accused of plotting to kill police officers.
 In February 2022, he was charged with conspiracy to murder, possession of a weapon, and mischief.
 During police interviews, Carbert expressed a desire to encourage Prime Minister Justin Trudeau and Alberta Premier Jason Kenney to resign.
 Carbert will be tried together with the three other co-accused, skipping the preliminary inquiry stage and proceeding directly to the Court of King's Bench of Alberta.
 Carbert is represented by lawyer Balfour Der.

 Carbert also has links to Jeremy MacKenzie, of Diagolon.
 He posted a video to his Facebook page in which he repeated statements that he was ready to die while protesting government imposed public health measures.
 He was aged 45 in May 2022.
 Prior to his arrest, Carbert lived in Lethbridge, Alberta.
 Carbert has previous criminal convictions for assault, narcotics trafficking, and driving a vehicle while under the influence of alcohol.